Evaluating Your Communities Talk Activity

 - Next steps that were established during your activity; and

-- Local policy changes that reduce underage drinking.
+- Local policy changes that reduce alcohol and other drug misuse.

 Sharing Your Activity Outcomes

-Promoting the success and tangible outcomes of your Communities Talk activity can help when you determine the need to demonstrate the impact of your organization's prevention efforts or even apply for grant funding.
+Promoting the success and tangible outcomes of your Communities Talk activity can come in handy when you need to demonstrate the impact of your organization's prevention efforts or even apply for grant funding.

 Consider the following ways to share and benefit from your activity outcomes: